LeoLJ/AC_Final_Assessment/README.md

 Using Alamofire to get value of "origin" for Q3.1.
 Using .timeIntervalSinceNow to calculate sending time and current time for Q3.2.

+Question 4: At CollectionVC
+reference:
+apple document about url

+Question 5: At TableVC, CheckVC and DetailVC
+Using two different viewControllers to do checking and creating.
+Using CoreData to store in local side and using timsStamp to control FILO.